5 Clever Tips to Organize Your Fabric Stash

 Tell me I’m not the only one that has too much fabric!
-A few years ago it was such a mess that I had a hard time finding what I needed.
-So I came up with a new system to help me organize my fabric.
-It has worked so well for me that I thought I’d share it with you today.
-Along with some of my favorite tips to organize fabric!
-If you like this post then you may also like this tour of my sewing room.
+A few years ago, it was such a mess that I had a hard time finding what I needed. ย So, I came up with a new system to help me decide how to organize fabric.

 As my blog grew, so did the number of projects I was completing on an annual basis.
-Not only was I collecting fabric, but I was also using it almost as quickly (which is good right??).
-I soon realized that I needed a better system.
-A friend of mine told me how she used quilt rulers to fold her fabric so that it was all the same size.
-She also mentioned that she organized it by color, not the designer.
+Not only was I collecting fabric, but I was also using it almost as quickly (which is good, right??). ย

 I spent an entire week refolding and organizing ALL of my fabric.
 I got a big folding table out and went to work.
 After I was done, I was so happy with the results that I don’t know why I didn’t do it earlier.